Frequently Asked Questions

 What’s the CBD content in hemp oil?

 Hemp seed, which is what Manitoba Harvest food products are derived from, contains very little CBD.
 CBD is pressed from the flowers, leaves and stalks of the Cannabis plant, not from hemp seeds like Manitoba Harvest’s current products.
-If you’re looking for products that contain CBD, stay tuned for our Broad Spectrum Hemp Extract launching in the US later this year.
+If you’re looking for products that contain CBD, shop our Broad Spectrum Hemp Extract oil drops, oil sprays, softgels and protein powder.

 What is the potassium and phosphorous content in hemp foods?